microsoft/Office-Online-Test-Tools-and-Documentation/docs/rest/src/concepts.rst

         ..  admonition:: |wac| Tip

-            See :ref:`Action URLs` and :ref:`Appending WOPISrc` for more information about how the file ID should be passed to |wac|.
+            See :ref:`Action URLs` and :term:`officeonline:WOPI_SOURCE` for more information about how the file ID should be passed to |wac|.

     Access token
         An access token is a string used by the host to determine the identity and permissions of the issuer of a